 NASCAR, Swan Racing and Michael Waltrip To Pay Tribute To Sandy Hook victims

-By Liz Roman, Producer -
+By Elizabeth Roman, Associate Producer -

 Photo Cutline: 'Two time Daytona 500 winner Michael Waltrip stands by the car he will race in next Sunday's Daytona 500 honoring the victims from Sandy Hook Elementary'.
 Photo: Greg Engle